practicemean/frontend/README.md

 # Healthy

-This project drive notifications and the api fo whatsapp
+This project drive notifications and send messages to api of whatsapp

 # Technology
 ## mean